garbo-succus/r3f-control-kit/README.md

 ## Example

-To see the full <./examples/r3f-zustand> example, run `npm start`.
+To see the full importable <./examples/r3f-zustand> example, run `npm start`.
-It can also be imported as a standalone controller.

 ```js
 import { Canvas, useThree } from '@react-three/fiber'